 Firstly, a big thank you to anyone reading this who coughed up their hard earned cash to buy a copy of my magazine back in the 90s.
-I hope you still have it, or have found another use for it, like to stop a table wobbling, or for swatting flies (Miss Jones)!
+I hope you still have it, or have found another use for it, like to stop a table wobbling, or for swatting flies (as per Miss Jones in the episode Stage Struck)!

 One person of note who did keep it, other than my mum, was the wonderfully talented Judy Buxton (Caroline Armitage), she brought it to the producer of the Rising Damp Forever documentary that I worked on, and said “This is all you’ll need!” well, not exactly that, but she left it with the producer and he sent it back to her after the show.